Academic Records Information

 The University will limit information that is made public to categories such as these but will not necessarily publish all such information in every listing.

 West Chester University does not make directory information generally available to the public.
 West Chester University limits its release of directory information for official University purposes, such as: identifying athletic team members, publishing names of scholarship recipients, graduation lists and Dean’s Lists, issuing academic awards, verifying enrollment or degree status, and providing such information to faculty and/or staff as it pertains to their job responsibilities or with whom the University has a contractual relationship.
+West Chester University's Office of Commuter Services does provide West Chester Borough Department of Building, Housing, and Codes Enhancement with student's enrollment status.

 Staff, faculty, student employees, and others with whom the University has a contractual relationship are not permitted to use or disclose student’s directory information for purposes other than those pertaining to their job responsibilities.
 Release of directory information may not be performed by anyone not authorized to do so.